 About Cremation

-We hope that these frequently asked questions will help in your decision making process at a difficult time.
-If you have a question which is not answered below, please contact us.
+We hope the following frequently asked questions will help in your decision-making process at this difficult time.
+However, if you’ve a question which isn’t answered below, please don’t hesitate to contact us.

 What percentage of people in the UK choose cremation over burial?

-In 1968 cremations exceeded burials for the first time in the UK, and currently over 70% of all people choose a cremation.
+In 1968, cremations exceeded burials for the first time in the UK, and currently almost 80% of all people choose a cremation.

 Does cremation cost more than burial?